Often confused, but really very different. Let’s compare Lymphatic Drainage and Anti-Cellulite massages

 For the treatment to be fully effective, a minimum 90-minute massage is recommended – two hours is ideal.

-Oh, and by the way, the rumours are true – it’s not uncommon to want to rush to the toilet during a lymphatic drainage treatment.
+Oh, and by the way, the rumours are true – it’s not uncommon to feel the need to pee during or after a lymphatic drainage treatment.
 That’s just your body working to expel toxins.

 What to do after Lymphatic Drainage